Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 The ODBC-ODBC Bridge is available on more platforms than our SQL Server ODBC driver.

-The ODBC-ODBC Bridge is an ODBC driver for UNIX and Linux that accesses MS SQL Server by using the Windows MS SQL Server ODBC driver.
+The ODBC-ODBC Bridge is an ODBC driver for UNIX and Linux that accesses SQL Server by using the Windows SQL Server ODBC driver.

 The components that you need to install on your client and server machines to provide ODBC access from PHP to Microsoft SQL Server data.